These Zucchini Morning Glory Muffins are healthy, moist, easy to throw together and super delicious! Perfect for breakfast, brunch and snacks!

 - In a separate bowl, beat together the eggs, oil, orange juice and vanilla.
 Stir till smooth.
 Add egg mixture to the flour mixture, and stir until evenly moistened (mixture will be fairly thick).

-- Divide the batter among the cup wells of the prepared pans, filling almost to the top (a little more than 3/4 full).
+Divide the batter among the cup wells of the prepared pans, filling almost to the top (a little more than 3/4 full).
 Divide the candied pecan mixture evenly among the muffins.
-Sprinkle each muffin with about ½ teaspoon of demera (or turbinado) sugar.
+Sprinkle each muffin with about ½ teaspoon of demerara (or turbinado) sugar.

-- Bake the muffins for 25 to 28 minutes, until they're nicely domed and a cake tester inserted in the center of one of the inner muffins comes out clean.
-I like to check them at about 20 minutes and if they are getting fairly brown, but are still a little doughy in the centers, cover them with foil for the remainder of the baking time.
+Bake the muffins for 25 to 28 minutes, until they're nicely domed and a cake tester inserted in the center comes out clean.

 Remove from the oven, let cool for 5 minutes in their pan on a rack, then turn out of pans to finish cooling.
-Wrap any leftovers in plastic wrap or place in a storage container.
-If your want to keep them longer than a day or two freeze as directed.
+Store in an airtight container.

 See Café Tips above.